This function generates a gamut:

 If

-generic = TRUE
+generic = TRUE,-1:5(F to B)If

-generic = FALSE
+generic = FALSE,-4:7(Ab to C#)Octaves:

 If

-simple = TRUE
+simple = TRUE,0:0(one octave only).If

-simple = FALSE
+simple = FALSE,-1:1.

-argument is provide (not NULL
+If a tints argument is provide (not NULL), tints is parsed

 as pitch data and the line-of-fifth and octave ranges of this data is used to set the gamut ranges.

-This assures that all values that appear in tint
+This assures that all values that appear in tint always make it into the gamut.

-this can be used to exclude values, even if they appear in tint
+this can be used to exclude values, even if they appear in tint.